Vidyans26/SOMNIA/docs/mid-submission.md

 ## Executive Summary

 SOMNIA is a multimodal AI system aimed at detecting critical sleep disorders using audio, video, wearable, and environmental sensors.
-In the current prototype, the backend returns realistic mock analysis and the mobile app records audio locally to demonstrate the user flow.
-The goal is to make clinical-grade sleep health monitoring affordable and accessible to every Indian family.
+In the current prototype, the backend returns realistic mock a[...]

 **Problem:** 70 million Indians suffer from undiagnosed sleep disorders, yet 99% cannot afford ₹15,000-50,000 sleep lab tests.

 **Solution:** SOMNIA - An open-source multimodal AI system vision that democratizes sleep monitoring.
-Current repository implements a working FastAPI backend with mock analysis and a React Native (Expo) mobile prototype; real audio/video/wearable processing is planned.
+Current repository implements a working FastAPI backend with mock analysis and a React Native [...]

 **Impact:** Preventing heart attacks, strokes, and Parkinson's disease through early detection.